capped-uwu/AnyFunc.h-PROJ/README.md

 # How To Use It?

 Download Anyfunc.h
 And Use It Like A Sample
 (Anyfunc:: function put in int main())

 # More More!
-Imgui Ver : ImguiFunc.h.
+Imgui Ver : ImguiFunc.h
 cpp for testing all? : download main.